 For example, for the Settings page implementation, I was motivated to do a lot of the work but would have required mentorship or timely help.
 One developer also had ongoing work on that panel that he could share with me, but he was moved from the DevTools team to the Firefox for Android project. ↩

 To be clear, I don’t have any issue with current or former Mozilla employees, especially the great people I’ve been lucky to work with.
 My point is that when taking a step back and looking at Mozilla or company-sponsored open-source projects in general, some people are getting compensated and others not, and maybe it should give us pause. ↩

-It seems largely similar in Chromium or WebKit; it comes with the scope of the project, not with Mozilla or Google being bad at it. ↩
+It seems largely similar in Chromium or WebKit; it comes from the scope and reach of the project, not from Mozilla or Google being particularly bad at it. ↩